RichardValerosoUniverse/World-at-35/code-of-conduct.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via [opensource+codeofconduct@twitter.com](mailto:opensource+codeofconduct@twitter.com) or report to my Kingdom at +63279591111 and/or +639157951638.
+Report to my nations, territories and Kingdoms at +63279591111 and/or +639157951638 and +639173140774.
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.
 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please